Premiere powerpop festival occupies holy site for a week

 Speaking of which … one thing I could live without is the need felt by so many acts to throw a Beatles song into the mix.
 When you stay in Liverpool for any length of time, you can begin to go a bit Fab Four mental.
 At the Hard Day’s Night hotel, it’s literally 24/7 and that diminishes my need to see The Stanleys perform Day Tripper or Mark Frith’s version of All My Loving.
 It does get the crowd moving reliably, I admit, but must we?

 Another highlight occurred just before I was to take the stage for the first of my two bookings.
-A fellow called Alex Wolf performs under the stage name Darling Boy.
-Wolf is more of an actor than a musical performer.
+A fellow called Alex Gold performs under the stage name Darling Boy.
+Gold is more of an actor than a musical performer.
 He played Topper Headon to Jonathan Rhys Meyers’ Joe Strummer in the Clash-heavy feature London Town.
 (That’s a very sweet and likeable movie, by the way, and the practice space version of Clampdown really nails it.
 The director or writer or DP clearly loved the Clash and noted from Rude Boy, as I did decades ago, that the band practices all facing the same way, rather than looking at each other.
-Wolf in Topper’s yellow coveralls is spot on.)
+Gold in Topper’s yellow coveralls is spot on.)
 IPO festival head honcho David Bash serves as emcee and in his remarks after Darling Boy, he hit on the way Alex uses his full charismatic arsenal to draw the audience close.

 The Ronains had an interesting look to them – huge voiced female singer who performed sitting down because of a broken leg, backed by a solid acid rock band and a kick-ass drummer with a huge smile.
 I don’t see the point of covering Somebody To Love but if you’re going to try, they’re lucky to blessed with a singer who can do a credible Grace Slick, even hobbled.